seanox/roundup/README.md

   Message content, including multi-part, is decoded and simplified for the filters.
 The decoding only happens in memory.
 - Message attributes such as 'unseen' are retained
-- Resumption from the last processed message (for each mailbox separately); complete reanalysis when changing application, configuration or filter
+- Continuation of filtering from the last analyzed mail (for each mailbox separately); complete reanalysis when changing application, configuration or filter
 - Logging with detailed error messages